geclos/homepage/content/blog/evolutionary_fomo.md

 ---
 title: The biology of FOMO
 date: "2021-08-06"
-description: "Some explorations on the biology of FOMO"
+description: "Some explorations on the biology of FOMO."
 ---

 Why do we fear missing out?